-Welcome to UniCasual, a workplace information portal for Australian casual academic staff.
+Welcome to UniCasual, a workplace information portal for Australian casual and sessional academic staff.

 Produced by the National Tertiary Education Union (NTEU) and the Council of Australian Postgraduate Associations (CAPA) this site contains details about your workplace rights, your obligations and those of your employers, and information on how NTEU can assist you.
 This website aims to help you find out what you need to know to survive as a casual, and provides practical tips as well as introductions to NTEU and CAPA.

 To find your local NTEU Branch, click here.

 This week’s Fair Work Commission (FWC) decision will allow casual workers who can prove they have worked regular hours for a year to request conversion to permanent employment.
 It ...

 NTEU members have organised this ‘no more toxic workplaces’ event to publicly draw attention to mismanagement, abuse of staff rights and the resulting cost to staff and students alike.
 We ...NTEU members have organised this ‘no more toxic workplaces’ event to publicly draw attention to mismanagement, abuse of staff rights and the resulting cost to staff and students alike.
 We want an end to the punitive management culture, and proper jobs and

 The value of wages declining, job insecurity rising, house unaffordability skyrocketing, penalty rate cuts, Centrelink harassing ‘clients’, tax cuts for business, and the gap between rich ...

 When it comes to casualisation of Aboriginal and Torres Strait Islander staff within the higher education sector, while we have seen growth in insecure work over the years, we are yet to reach the levels experienced by other university staff.